 From 2001 he led the development of W4Toolkit and W4 Eclipse on behalf of Innoopract Informationssysteme GmbH, now EclipseSource.
 Since 2006 he was technical lead of the RAP Project.
 He joined Heiler Software AG as head of development PIM in 2009 and since August 2011 he earns his living again as freelancer.

 Frank is a stalwart of agile methods and test driven development in particular.
-He understands software development as a craftsmanship based on a mix of knowledge and the experience of the daily work.
+He understands software development as a craftsmanship based on a well-balanced mix of knowledge and the experience of the daily work.
 (EMail: firstname.lastname@example.org, Twitter: @frank_appel)

 Rüdiger started writing software more than 20 years ago.
 From the very beginning he focused on a pragmatic approach to writing and delivering software.
 Currently he is co-leading the Rich Ajax Platform (RAP) Project and as one of the initial committers on the RAP project, Rüdiger was responsible for the development of RWT, the RAP side of SWT (Standard Widget Toolkit).
 His interests include promoting test driven development and agile methods to deliver clean code that works.
 (EMail: email@example.com)